Vishwakarma Institute of Management: Research Cell

-The research cell was established with the objective to create a culture of research led academic excellence through rigorous, interdisciplinary research resulting in dissemination of knowledge in the complex management domain.
 The institute funds all the research activity.
 It has published various papers on various topics and have presented it in various conferences and seminars and VIM also organizes a National Conference every year.

 Vishwakarma Business Review (VBR) is the management journal of Vishwakarma Institute of Management, Pune.
 Along with this the research cell also publishes students mini research projects in a publication called "Samshodhan".